Protecting your family in the face of natural disasters is an inevitable consideration for anyone living in a tropical climate.

 A concrete bunker underground is what most people still think of when asked to imagine a tornado shelter.
 This is because houses used to be frequently built with concrete basements as standard, especially in areas with a high storm risk.

 However, fewer houses have basements doubling as shelters these days.
 There is now high awareness of the safety risks of in-ground concrete bunkers.
-For example, seven children died when their school shelter collapsed in the Oklahoma tornado of May 2013.

 Above ground shelters offer easier access for rescue and escape, and reduce the risk of collapse or flooding.
 They’re easier to find in the case of a rescue, and steel shelters can withstand significant impacts from flying debris without damage.

 3. Indoor or Outdoor?

 A concrete storm shelter is traditionally based outside.
 The depth – and therefore, the weight – of concrete required for storm protection makes it an impractical material to house indoors.

 Modular steel hurricane shelters can be built indoors and outdoors with ease.
 All they need is an approved concrete slab for anchorage.
 This means you can place a shelter in your garage or anywhere on your ground floor – inside or outside – that’s easy for everyone in your family to access in an emergency.

 Find a Steel Storm Shelter for Your Family

 In the argument of concrete vs steel storm shelter options, it’s easy to see how metal tornado shelters will always win out.

 The modular element makes them highly versatile, including the provision of multiple emergency exits.
 The fact you can place them almost anywhere makes a restrictive concrete shelter far less appealing.
 Finally, structural integrity is greater against flying debris and high winds than a concrete shelter.